 - Consumer vs. Scalability centric approach.
 US company Plated said it had to move facilities 24 times in just three years because it could not properly forecast its own growth.
 In hindsight, Co-CEO Taranto says the start-up may have paid too much heed to customer demands for variety.
 “We in the early years tended to skew more towards being customer-centric than being focused on doing what was best for scalability”, he said.
 So, businesses with a scalability centric approach have higher chances to succeed

 - Diversification.
 That is where bigger is better, and where big brands come in, as we see an increasing number of major CPGs making moves into this space: Albertsons acquiring the meal kit company Plated, Kellogg’s investing in Kuli Kuli and Bear Naked, PepsiCo teaming up with Chef’d and PeaPod extending its online grocery delivery business to include meal kits for the likes of Campbell’s.
 While subscription revenue is great, once subscription growth slows, companies find that they have little to no means to increase revenue-per-customer unless they embrace a traditional retail model (e.g. selling products, not subscriptions).
 One more example.
 One of the reasons a company like Birchbox has grown and withstood the influx of competition is because it has diversified.
 The company pivoted from box-only to a complete “beauty company” model.
 It is pushing people to buy full-size makeup items via its website and also has a small but growing brick-and-mortar presence.
-My recommendation is to take inspirations from companies with that are aiming to become a ‘360° destination’
+My recommendation is to take inspirations from companies that are aiming to become a ‘360° destination’

 - Making the entire process an experience.
 Each aspect of the product, service and customer experience has to be meticulously designed.
 A good example in this sense is UK based Hotel Chocolat, which focuses on extreme curation via a subscription model

-Subscriptions models are still important for small start-ups and large orgs, although we need to be careful in considering the right fast growing companies or emerging concepts that have a high scalability potential in terms of distribution.
+Subscriptions models are still important for small start-ups and large orgs, although we need to be careful in considering the right fast-growing companies or emerging concepts that have a high scalability potential in terms of distribution.
 Additionally, as companies with the likes of Amazon set the standards in terms of post-purchase experience, further investments are most likely to be required by these companies in building scalable customer service infrastructures, making sure they are also best-in-class quality.

 That’s all folks!
 What do you think about these insights?
-I am looking forward to hear your opinions in the comment section.

 Why brands need to move to a direct to consumer model [WWW Document], 13.02.15.
 Econsultancy.